About the course

-Stage 2: Applicants are invited to a selection day at Bourton Meadow Academy where they will take part in a range of activities including a presentation, group task, written task and a short teaching activity.
+Stage 2: Applicants are invited to a selection day at Bourton Meadow Academy where they will take part in a range of activities including a presentation, group task, maths and English tasks and a short teaching activity.

 The interview panel comprises two course managers and sometimes a headteacher from the partnership.

 This interview lasts approximately 20 minutes and consists of a series of questions which enable the applicant to share more information about their previous experience and to elaborate on the skills they can bring to the profession.

 If an applicant on the School Direct (salaried) programme is being considered for a partnership school with which they have no prior links, a further visit / interview is likely to be arranged.
 This usually takes place within the school and is conducted by the headteacher who will make the final decision, as successful candidates on this route are employed by their partnership school.

 Following a successful interview, a conditional offer is made.
 This offer is conditional on the applicant obtaining any pending qualifications, an Enhanced DBS check and a 'Fit to Teach' health assessment.

 How school placements work

 Generally, trainees will have two school placements during the course: a main placement and a second placement.
 They will work in these placement schools four days a week (Monday - Thursday), giving them approximately 140 days in school.

 Main Placement: This is the employing school in which the trainee will spend most of their time throughout the year.
 By remaining with the same class for the majority of the year, trainees develop a secure understanding of pupils' progress over time, how this is tracked and used to inform future teaching.